Loading...

 • Supports data lakes, warehouses, and access to multiple connectors

 Amazon EMR stands for Amazon Elastic MapReduce.
 It is a popular cloud big data and managed cluster platform for executing large-scale and distributed data processing activities, machine learning apps, and SQL queries.
-It offers simplification in executing big data frameworks like Hadoop, Spark, Hive, etc.
+It simplifies executing big data frameworks like Hadoop, Spark, Hive, etc.

-It provides execution of petabyte-scale analytics in a cost-effective manner.
-It offers spinning of clusters for short executing jobs and processes huge amounts of data in a scalable manner.
+It cost-effectively provides execution of petabyte-scale analytics.
+It offers spinning of clusters for short executing jobs and processes vast amounts of data in a scalable manner.

 • Offers elasticity and engines to execute analytics